IsmailsGit/Docker-Learning/Containers and Docker Notes.md

 Whether you want to use prebuilt images, share your own or collaborate with others DockerHub is the place to do it.

+Pushing an image to DockerHub
+<br> First we need to build and tag our image correctly to do this do the command underneath

+docker build -t ismailsdocker1/flask-mysql:v1 . - -t means we're tagging it then my dockerhub username and forward slash the repository i made and then colon the tag, the tag can be something like latest or a version in this case i call it v1 for version 1.
+The dot tells docker to use the current directory as the build context where it will look for the docker file.

+Then once our image is built and tagged we can push it to dockerhub, the command is docker push ismailsdocker1/flask-mysql:v1 - The command uploads your image to dockerhub under the specified repository name